 For Healthcare Professionals

 Arnica is a perennial herb found in East Asia, Europe, the northern United States, and Canada.
 Its medicinal history dates back several centuries and arnica continues to be popular today.
 Its flowers and roots have been used to treat bruises, sprains, arthritic pain, and muscle aches.
-A highly diluted form of Arnica is also used in homeopathic remedies.
+A highly diluted form of arnica is also used in homeopathic remedies.

 In vitro studies show that arnica has antimicrobial (1) and anti-inflammatory (2) properties.
-A few clinical trials suggest that topical arnica is helpful for osteoarthritis (3) (4) (5) and significantly reduces bruising compared with placebo or low-concentration vitamin K ointments (6).
+A few clinical trials suggest that topical arnica is helpful for osteoarthritis (3) (4) (5), and significantly reduces bruising compared with placebo or low-concentration vitamin K ointments (6).
 However, a small study reported that topical arnica actually increased pain 24 hours after calf exercises (7).

 Sesquiterpene lactones, the active constituents in arnica, have anti-inflammatory properties and inhibit binding of transcription factors AP-1 and NF-κB to DNA (14).
-Using a tincture prepared from arnica flowers, this led to suppressed collagenase-1 (MMP1) and interstitial collagenase-13 (MMP13) mRNA levels in human articular chondrocytes in vitro (14).
+A tincture prepared from arnica flowers suppressed collagenase-1 (MMP1) and interstitial collagenase-13 (MMP13) mRNA levels in human articular chondrocytes in vitro (14).
 MMP13 and MMP1 enzymes are thought to play a significant role in cartilage and joint destruction and inflammation seen in osteoarthritis and rheumatoid arthritis.
 Both arnica tinctures and sesquiterpene lactones were found to suppress NF-κB activation and IL-12 production in dendritic cells at high concentrations, but can also have immunostimulatory effects when diluted (2).
 Another study found that sesquiterpene lactones inhibit platelet function by interacting with platelet sulfhydryl groups, probably associated with reduced phospholipase A2 activity (12).
 In addition to sesquiterpene lactones, the allergenic potential of arnica may be partly due to other allergens such as polyacetylenes (15).

 Pregnant and nursing women: Ingestion of arnica tea by a nursing mother caused serious side effects in a newborn (17).